humaidhahm/automata-cyberlab/README.md

 - The tool is for educational and demo purposes.
 - Security detections are signature-based heuristics, not full static or dynamic analysis.

-## Author

-Built and iterated as part of a TOC plus cybersecurity visualization project.